jmarthaller/doctor-patient-rails-app/README.md

 end
 ```

-Terminal commands to run the action for either version are included the above code snippet.
+Terminal commands to run the action for either version are included in the above code snippet.